-1. Basis of Presentation and General Information (continued):

-Dynagas Finance Inc. Marshall Islands Wholly owned subsidiary of the Partnership whose activities were limited to the co-issuance of the 2019 Notes discussed under Note 5 and engaging in other activities incidental thereto.
+Country of Company Name incorporation/formation Purpose of incorporation Dynagas Equity Holding Limited ("Dynagas Equity") Marshall Islands Holding company that owns all of the outstanding share capital of Arctic LNG Carriers Ltd. ("Arctic LNG").
+Dynagas Operating GP LLC ("Dynagas Operating GP") Marshall Islands Limited Liability Company in which the Partnership holds a 100% membership interest and which has 100% of the Non-Economic General Partner Interest in Dynagas Operating LP.
+Dynagas Operating LP ("Dynagas Operating") Marshall Islands Limited partnership in which the Partnership holds a 100% limited partnership interest and which owns 100% of the issued and outstanding share capital of Dynagas Equity.
+Dynagas Finance Inc. Marshall Islands Wholly owned subsidiary of the Partnership whose activities were limited to the coissuance of the 2019 Notes discussed under Note 5 and engaging in other activities incidental thereto.
 Arctic LNG Marshall Islands Wholly owned subsidiary of the Partnership which is directly wholly owned by Dynagas Equity and which owns all of the issued and outstanding share capital of Pegasus, Lance, Seacrown, Fareastern, Navajo, Solana and Dynagas Finance LLC.
 Dynagas Finance LLC Delaware Wholly owned subsidiary of Arctic LNG and co-borrower of the Partnership's Term Loan B discussed under Note 5.